arm-on/interpretable-image-classification/README.md

 Cite
 ---
-Please cite the following paper in your publication if you are using PREDICT in your research:
+Please cite the following paper in your publication if you are using "Interpretable Image Classifiers" (IIC) in your research:
 ```
 @misc{iic2021,
   author={Malekzadeh, Arman and Gooran, Soroush and Hemmatyar, Mehdi and Aghamiri, Saeed},